Muhammad Muhsin Ibrahim

 was cocksure, would not have shared it had they known it was bogus.
 I quickly

-ran a picture validation on Google image.
+ran a picture validation on Google Images.
 It appeared that it was indeed not

 of mine, but I later went ahead.
-I swear with Allah that my intent was not to
+I swear by Allah that my intent was not to

 simply prove him wrong (i.e. qureshi),